 - Set Camera Filter

-where the value: 0 stands for Normal, 1 stands for Vivid and 2 stands for Low Light
+where the value: 0 stands for Normal, 1 stands for Vivid, 2 stands for Low Light, 3 stands for water.

 - Setup Camera Mic Sensitivity